School Rules and Regulations

 (a) All students are required to exercise extreme caution at all times in the vicinity of the pool.

-(d) The entire area behind the conference room is strictly out of bounds.
+(c) The entire area behind the Centennial Theatre is strictly out of bounds.
 This is particularly the case when the pool is empty.
 At such times tennis balls, etc. may not be retrieved.

 The following areas are out of bounds to students: